zikula/core/src/docs/PendingContent.md

 Modules needing to publish pending content information should create an event handler for `get.pending_content` using the DependencyInjection (DI) component of Symfony.

-First create a class to handle the event:
+Create a class like this to handle the event:

 ```php
 // file: FooModule/EventListener/PendingContentListener.php